thomasbrueggemann/dotsetup/README.md

-# dotsetup
+# 🏗️ dotsetup

 Creates .NET solutions and projects based on a JSON config file.

+## Installation

+- You need the `dotnet` CLI installed on your machine
+- Just copy the ./dotsetup.ps1 PowerShell script onto your machine as use as follows:

+## Usage

 For example use

 ```bash
 ./dotsetup example_config.json ./test